 Seasonal stress – we know it well.
-As the days get colder and shorter, our workdays feel longer, the pressure to hang out with family members and friends gets more intense, and the amount of events popping up for various celebrations increases.
-While you might have time off from work, it might not be relaxing, and might include traveling (✈️, 🚗), shopping for others, preparing extra food, and maybe less sleep and/or more alcohol.
+As the days get colder and shorter, our workdays feel longer, the pressure to hang out with family members and friends gets more intense, and the number of events popping up for various celebrations increases.
+While you might have time off from work, it might not be relaxing and might include traveling, shopping for others, preparing extra food, and maybe less sleep and/or more alcohol.
 Some feel more joy around this time of year, some less.
 But most, admittedly, feel a little more anxious and stressed.
 And this can affect both our health and skin.

 I know how it feels, but what IS stress, exactly?

 Stress is a normal human reaction.
-In fact, the human body is designed to experience and react when you experience new changes or challenges, producing physical and mental responses.
-Stress responses actually help your body adjust to new situations.
-Stress can be positive, keeping us alert, motivated and ready to avoid danger.
-But stress becomes a problem when stressors continue without relief or periods of relaxation (*) and can potentially cause someone to go into a state of fight or flight.
+The human body is designed to experience and react when you experience new changes or challenges, producing physical and mental responses.
+Stress responses help your body adjust to new situations.
+Stress can be positive, keeping us alert, motivated, and ready to avoid danger.
+However, stress becomes a problem when stressors continue without relief or periods of relaxation (*) and can potentially cause someone to go into a state of fight or flight.

 Tell me more - how does stress relate to skincare and acne?